 Both \citet{Sestito19} and \citet{Sestito20} propose that the prograde and retrograde planar stars might have originated in the building blocks of the proto-MW or in a system accreted later during the MW history, while the prograde ones might also be the tracers of the MW disc's very metal-poor tail.
-The origin of the prograde planar population have been investigated also with the latest {\it Gaia} DR3 \citep{GaiaDR3}, since it is also releasing metallicities and radial velocities for million of stars.
-Within the Pristine survey, \citet{Viswanathan24} found that the prograde region with low vertical angular momentum is overdense with a significance of $4\sigma$ more than its retrograde counterpart. \citet{ZhangArentsen24} found that the disc, as a major component, does not extend to the VMP regime, but, rather, that the VMP prograde planar population is part of the rotating halo.
-On a different conclusion, \citet{Bellazzini24} and \citet{Gonzalez24} propose that the angular momentum distribution of the prograde planar stars is similar to the more metal-rich disc and it might be of in-situ origin. \citet{Gonzalez24} discuss that this prograde planar population bears some of the properties that are classically associated with a thick disc, \ie its spatial distribution compatible with a short-scaled thick disc and its presence even in case of assuming a rotating prograde halo.
+The origin of the prograde planar population have been investigated also with the latest {\it Gaia} DR3 \citep{GaiaDR3}, since it is also releasing metallicities and radial velocities for millions of stars.
+Within the Pristine survey, \citet{Viswanathan25} found that the prograde region with low vertical angular momentum is overdense with a significance of $4\sigma$ more than its retrograde counterpart. \citet{ZhangArentsen24} found that the disc, as a major component, does not extend to the VMP regime, but, rather, that the VMP prograde planar population is part of the rotating halo.
+In contrast, \citet{Bellazzini24} and \citet{Gonzalez24} propose that the angular momentum distribution of the prograde planar stars is similar to the more metal-rich disc and it might be of in-situ origin. \citet{Gonzalez24} discuss that this prograde planar population bears some of the properties that are classically associated with a thick disc, \ie its spatial distribution is compatible with a short scale-length thick disc and its presence even in case of assuming a rotating prograde halo.
 Moreover, \citet{FernandezAlvar21} found a population of VMP towards the Galactic anticentre that would be compatible with the MW thin disc, and \citet{FernandezAlvar24} corroborate it in all directions.
 Recently, \citet{Nepal24} derived stellar ages and distances for $\sim200,000$ stars showing that the metal-poor ones with orbits compatible with the thin disc are in fact old, \ie $>13$~Gyr.
 Finally, \citet{FernandezAlvar25} have identified very old ($12$~Gyr) metal-poor stars (total metallicity [Z/H]~$< -1$) in both thick and thin disc like orbits by inferring the age and metallicity distribution of stars in a very local volume from a new more sophisticated approach of a CMD-fitting analysis (the \textit{Chronogal} project).